 - if your child uses quick-relief medicines (also called rescue or fast-acting medicines) repeatedly for severe flare-up symptoms that don't go away after 5 or 10 minutes or return again quickly

 - if there are changes in your child's color, like bluish or gray lips and fingernails

 - if your child is having trouble talking

 - if the areas below the ribs, between the ribs, and in the neck visibly pull in during inhalation (called retractions)

-- if your child's peak flow reading falls below 50% (which is in the red zone of the peak flow) and doesn't improve with medication
+- if your child's peak flow reading falls below 50% (which is in the red zone of the peak flow) and doesn't improve after using medicine

 Making ER Trips Less Stressful

 Planning can make trips to the ER less stressful for you and your child.
 Here are some tips to try:

 - Know the location of your closest ER.
 If there's a children's hospital ER nearby, go there and have the address and phone number handy (written on the asthma action plan, for instance).

 - If you have other kids, try to make arrangements with a relative or other caregiver who can take them in an emergency.
 But don't let the lack of a babysitter delay your trip to the ER.
 Someone can always come to the hospital later to pick up your other kids.